Birth order: Personality

-Claims about birth order effects on personality have received much attention in scientific research, with the National Academy of Sciences in the USA concluding that effects are zero or near zero.
+Claims about birth order effects on personality have received much attention in scientific research, with the National Academy of Sciences in the U.S. concluding that effects are zero or near zero.
 Such research is a challenge because of the difficulty of controlling all the variables that are statistically related to birth order.
-Family size, and a number of social and demographic variables are associated with birth order and serve as potential confounds.
+Family size, and a number of social and demographic variables, are associated with birth order and serve as potential confounds.
 For example, large families are generally lower in socioeconomic status than small families.
-Hence third-born children are not only third in birth order, but they are also more likely to come from larger, poorer families than firstborn children.
+Hence, third-born children are not only third in birth order, but they are also more likely to come from larger, poorer families than firstborn children.
 If third-born children have a particular trait, it may be due to birth order, or it may be due to family size, or to any number of other variables.
-Consequently, there are a large number of published studies on birth order that are confounded.
+Consequently, there are many published studies on birth order that are confounded.

 Literature reviews that have examined many studies and attempted to control for confounding variables tend to find minimal effects for birth order.
 Ernst and Angst reviewed all of the research published between 1946 and 1980.
 They also did their own study on a representative sample of 6,315 young men from Switzerland.
 They found no substantial effects of birth order and concluded that birth order research was a "waste of time."
 More recent research analyzed data from a national sample of 9,664 subjects on the Big Five personality traits of extraversion, neuroticism, agreeableness, conscientiousness, and openness to experience.
 Contrary to Sulloway's predictions, they found no significant correlation between birth order and self-reported personality.
 There was, however, some tendency for people to perceive birth order effects when they were aware of the birth order of an individual.